 Click this LINK to find the most active bonds in the market and choose according to your risk appetite from the various types of bonds such as government bonds, quasi government bonds, corporate bonds and Islamic bonds.

-There are 2 possible ways to start investing in bonds.
+There are 2 possible ways to buy bonds in Malaysia.
 The first way is to buy Exchange Traded Bonds and Sukuk (ETBS) on the Bursa Malaysia Stock Exchange and open a stockbroking account to actively trade your bonds.

 The other way is to buy bonds on platform like Fundsupermart who helps you to manage the bonds.
 However, required budget for such platform is RM10,000